Tuesday, 4 March 2014

 I turn to our Government’s involvement, as revealed in documents that have now come to light.
 In their initial reaction, the present Government said that support for Mrs Gandhi was “minimal”.
 I beg them to think again in the light of the evidence of persecution of Sikhs that was freely known at the time.
 A Government committed to human rights must question the morality of “minimal” involvement in the persecution of minorities.
 The released documents praise Mrs Gandhi and cast aspersions on UK Sikhs, with not one word of concern over the murder of thousands of Sikhs.

-Sikh Messenger.
+I was not in the least surprised to read of SAS involvement; I wrote about it at the time in the summer 1984 issue of the Sikh Messenger.
 Nor was I surprised by evidence linking British support for Mrs Gandhi to a £5 billion arms contract and the need to “keep Mrs Gandhi happy”.
 In November 1984 I went to see a senior Cabinet Minister to seek government support to end the pogrom against Sikhs.
 I received the reply: “Indarjit, we know exactly what is going on but we’re walking on a tightrope; we’ve already lost one important contract”.

 At the time I was a member of the UNA, where we discussed the killings.
 The director, Malcolm Harper, formally raised evidence-based concerns with the Government, asking them to support a UN inquiry into the killings.
 I made a presentation to the All-Party Parliamentary Group on Human Rights, then chaired by the noble Lord, Lord Avebury.
 The APPG decided to send two parliamentarians to investigate but the High Commission refused them visas.
 They appealed, saying that the visit would help to improve Hindu/Sikh relations.
 They were again refused.